Montessori contributes to conference on "Science, Spirituality, and Education" with The Dalai Lama in Sikkim, Northern India

 PICTURE: Richard Davidson

 Prof. Richard Davidson, Ph.D.
 (Psychology, Psychiatry, brain researcher) is also a regular speaker at the Mind and Life meetings.
-He shared a quote by WIlliam James that all Montessorians can relate to: EFFECTS OF ATTENTION (Principles of Psychology, 1890) And the faculty of voluntarily bringing back a wandering attention, over and over again, is the very root of judgment, character, and will.
+He shared a quote by WIlliam James that all Montessorians can relate to (from The Principles of Psychology, William James 1890, Chapter XI, Attention): EFFECTS OF ATTENTION (Principles of Psychology, 1890) And the faculty of voluntarily bringing back a wandering attention, over and over again, is the very root of judgment, character, and will.
 No one is compos sui if he have it not.
 An education which should improve this faculty would be the education par excellence.
 But it is easier to define this ideal than to give practical directions for bringing it about. davidson

 PICTURE: Tenzin Negi